rat10/nng/querying.md

 - data *in* graph literals and data included *from* graph literals with special semantics.
 - data with semantics defining it as asserted or un-asserted data.

 A query MUST NOT return results *in* RDF literals or *included with un-asserted semantics* from RDF literals if not explicitly asked for (to prevent accidental confusion of asserted and un-asserted data).
+This is guaranteed by the need to use specific keywords in a `WITH` clause to include literals in the context graph of a query.

 A query MUST return RDF literals *included with asserted semantics* and it MUST annotate the returned data with those semantics (because asserted data has to be visible, but its specific semantics have to be visible too).
+[TODO] this is not yet guaranteed, as it requires some modification to the query execution engine.
+Those modifications however will be beneficial to all queries on nested graphs, not just such including graphs with special semantics.

 Explicitly asking for literal data with un-asserted semantics can be performed in two ways: either use a WITH modifier to the query or explicitly ask for the content of a literal.
 Any query asking specifically for data from a literal will get those results without having to select the literal type in a WITH clause.